It’s Not That Hard Keeping Flowers Alive

 Since we’re well into summer now, I figured I’d share my outdoor flowers with you.
-I’m also going to touch on how I keep them alive.
+I’m also going to touch on my strategies for keeping flowers alive.
 Then I’ll take it a step further and tell you how I get the most out my annual flowers by getting them to produce more blooms.

 To give you an idea, I planted all of our planters and window box on Memorial Day, and I took most of these photos within the past week.